-Against all odds, sublime Woodstock vocalist Avalon Peacock and her partner Ryan Larkins have moved on to the next round on the CMT singing talent contest, “Can You Duet.”
+Woodstock’s own Avalon Peacock (of the alt-country band Mechanical Bull) and her singing partner Ryan Larkins have moved into the Final Four on the CMT country music singing competition cable television show, “Can You Duet.”

 While most of the couples on last Saturday’s show were trying to score with contemporary tunes from the songbags of Miranda Lambert and the Dixie Chicks, Peacock and Larkins spun around 180-degrees for the old-school ’50 classic “Tennessee Waltz.”